goopletdev/kosumi/README.md

 - Correct SGF style errors in SGF files from OGS, and maximize compatibility by unzipping compressed coordinates

 ## To-do list:
+- display actively edited node as active node on the goban
 - unit testing
 - jsdoc
 - move navigation event listeners to static function, have them listen to external game object